Making Chocolate Like The Mayas Used To

 But, other than eating it, I knew nothing about chocolate nor how it’s made.

-Here in Belize, I had the opportunity to learn how chocolate is made from raw cacao to final product.
-But what’s even more interesting is that I learned how to make chocolate like the Mayas did for over a thousand years.
+Here in Belize, I had the opportunity to learn how chocolate is made from raw cacao to the final product.
+But what’s even more interesting is that I learned how to make chocolate as the Mayas did for over a thousand years.

 The word cacao originated from the Maya word Ka’kau’, as well as the word chocolate from Chocol’ha and the verb chokola’j – “to drink chocolate together”.